What is osteogenesis imperfecta?

 Anyone can be born with OI, but people who have family members that have it are more likely to get it.

 What are the types of osteogenesis imperfecta?

-There are eight types of OI.
-The type of OI you have affects how mild or severe the symptoms of the disease is.
-Type 1 is the mildest and most common form of OI.
-Type 2 is the most severe form of OI.
-Other types of OI have symptoms that fall between Type 1 and Type 2.
+There are many types of OI.
+Symptoms vary depending on the type you have.
+Type I is the mildest and most common form of OI.
+Type II is the most severe form.
+Other types of OI have symptoms that fall between Type I and Type II.

 What are the symptoms of osteogenesis imperfecta?